sandstreamdev/std/README.md

 #### compose

-Composes multiple functions into a higher order one.
+Composes multiple functions into a higher-order one.
 Goes right to left.

 ##### Type signature